Trump seeks to move ahead with big speech despite Pelosi shutdown concerns

 Many federal employees and contractors were turning to unemployment assistance, food banks and other support as the shutdown entered its second month.
 Others began seeking new jobs.

-U.S. airport security officer absences rose to a record high over the weekend with some airports experiencing longer wait times and a least one major East Coast airport closing one security checkpoint.

-Additional reporting by Susan Cornwell; Writing by Richard Cowan and Steve Holland; Editing by Bill Trott
+Additional reporting by Susan Cornwell, Colette Luke and Sarah N. Lynch; Writing by Richard Cowan and Steve Holland; Editing by Bill Trott